domonda/api/README.md

 ### Graph*i*QL interactive access and documentation

-For an intro on how to work With GraphQL and the interactive Graph*i*GL tool, we recommend watching this Youtube video: https://www.youtube.com/watch?v=L5bzHzqUn9M
+For an intro on how to work With GraphQL and the interactive Graph*i*GL tool, we recommend watching this YouTube video: https://www.youtube.com/watch?v=L5bzHzqUn9M

 The URL for the Domonda API Graph*i*QL tool is: https://domonda.app/api/public/graphiql

-You can provide an authentication token for authenticated access to your Domonda data.
+You can provide an authentication token to authenticate access to your Domonda data.
 Without a valid token, demo data is provided by the API.

 Alternatively, you can use the desktop client Altair (<https://altair.sirmuel.design/>).